 The Root Server URL is where you enter the URL to the main_server directory of the desired root server.
 The “Test” button will allow you to check to make sure that the URL points to a valid root server.
 If the root server is valid, you will get a green circle and the server version will be displayed.
 If the URL is not valid, you will get a red “X”, and there will be a message, informing you that the URL is not valid.

 Below the URL text inputs, is a popup menu that allows you to select a color and style “theme.”
-At the time of this writing, there are 5 available, but this number is expected to grow.
-They mostly affect the “classic” interactive search, but will also be used in future implementations.
+At the time of this writing, there are seven themes available, but this number is expected to grow.

 This is fairly self-explanatory.
 You can actually type/paste in CSS styles that will be inserted into the <head> section of the page containing the BMLT instance.
 This allows you to add custom style and behavior to the BMLT instance that is not provided by the selected theme.